steemit/smt-whitepaper/smt-manual/manual.md

 ### Named token parameters

 Some behaviors of STEEM are influenced by compile-time configuration constants which are implemented by `#define` statements in the `steemd` C++ source code.
-It makes sense for the equivalent behaviors for SMT's to be configurable by the SMT creator.
+It makes sense for the equivalent behaviors for SMTs to be configurable by the SMT creator.

 These parameters are `runtime_parameters` and `setup_parameters`.
 The `setup_parameters` are a field in `smt_setup_operation`; they must be set before `smt_setup_operation`, and cannot be changed once `smt_setup_operation` is executed.
 The `runtime_parameters` are a field in `smt_set_runtime_parameters_operation`, and they can be changed by the token creator at any time.